- Join MAGC

 Special Achievement Awards

 An individual may be honored with MAGC's Communicator of the Year Award at the discretion of the MAGC board.
 The award may not be given every year.
 Nominations for this award are encouraged.
-A nomination form will be available by the end of February.
+A nomination form is made available each year by the end of February.

 An individual may be honored with MAGC's Lifetime Achievement Award at the discretion of the MAGC board.
 The award may not be given every year.
 Nominations for this award are encouraged.
-A nomination form will be available by the end of February.
+A nomination form is made available each year by the end of February.

 Can I submit the same project in multiple categories?